zack-bitcoin/amoveo/docs/design/probabalistic_state_channels.md

 Similarly, if you are running a market powered by probabilistic state channel smart contracts, you could sell many mutually exclusive channel contracts using the same staked funds.
 The only channels which can ever get created on-chain are the ones where all the other channels cannot get created.

+currently if you want to run a market like amoveobook to match trades, you need have twice as much money locked in channels vs the amount actually at stake in the bet.
+Half the money is being canceled out by arbitrage.

+These lockup costs mean that only very rich people can run a hub.
+Because 1/2 the money in a market at any time is money owned by the hub. if we go with probabilistic channels instead, then the hub only needs to control something like 2% - 10% of the money in his markets.
+Which means it costs a lot less to run a hub and launch some new markets to let people trade.

 How a channel hub works